OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/node-red.md

 ![flow](images/node-red-3-flow.png)

+### Some Examples

+John Walicki, member of the IBM Watson IoT Developer Advocate team, has created some awesome example flows that make use of Watson IoT and Node-Red on the Omega2 Pro.
+Check them all out in [John's `Node-RED-Onion-Omega2-Examples` GitHub Repo](https://github.com/johnwalicki/Node-RED-Onion-Omega2-Examples).

 ### Installing Additional Node Packages
 If you’re interested in using additional Node packages with Node-Red, you’ll need to install NPM:
 ```